wb14123/bard/Readme.markdown

 * Injector: Inject variables into handler method params.
 * Adapter: Define which handler should be used to handle this HTTP request.

+You should choose to extends one of the three classes above.

+If you want the servlet auto find the annotations you just defined, use `@BindTo` on the implement class.
+And create the servlet with `new Servlet(pkg1, pkg2`), which `pkg1` and `pkg2` are the package names that contain the implementations.

-You can see the annotations defined in `src/main/java/org/binwang/bard/basic` for examples.
+**You can see the annotations defined in `src/main/java/org/binwang/bard/basic` for examples.**

 Examples
 --------------